0xSachinK/zkp-mooc-notes/README.md

 ### Lecture 3: Libraries and Compilers to build ZKP

 - This was a more hands-on lecture with live coding.
 So, I don't have notes for this.
-You can the [lecture video](https://www.youtube.com/watch?v=UpRSaG6iuks) directly.
+- You can watch the [lecture video](https://www.youtube.com/watch?v=UpRSaG6iuks) itself.
-- Read following documents:
+- And read the following docs:
   - [Circom](https://docs.circom.io/)
   - Wouldn't suggest reading Arkworks and ZoKrates docs.
 I believe they are not in active development.